MrMikey59/Kindle-Book-List/README.md

 # Using the Kindle Directory Small or Medium for ASIN's

 After copying the small directory to my desktop, I used [Karen' Print Directory](http://www.karenware.com/) to create a text file of the file names.
 I deleted most of the header created by Karen's PD but left the odd names for you to review.
 The file [DirPrntInfo.txt](https://github.com/MrMikey59/Kindle-Book-List/blob/main/DirPrnInfo.txt) is available for your underhood review.
-Now, with a list od ASINs, you can use some of the other GIT projects to acquire details about the books.
-With >10000 books, this may be an easier way to get the data than the previously tested ideas above.
+Now, with a list of ASINs, you can use some of the other GIT projects to acquire further details about the books.
+With >10000 books, this may be an easier way to get the data than the previously tested idea above.

+# Using the Kindle Sync Metadata Cache XML File from Kindle for PC

+I copied the file into a Word temperary document.
+I Prettied with an edit replace to see all the lines in a more readable format using :
+>  Search Field: *><*
+>  Replace Field: *>  ^p<*  (Note I put two spaces there to add an indent.)
+This process took >45 minutes with my ~17,600 records - causing some ~270,000 replacements and that was just the first pretty step.